 The Fast-Track Cities Initiative (FTCI) is a global partnership between the city of Paris, Joint United Nations Program on HIV/AIDs, United Nations Settlement Program, and the International Association of Providers of AIDS Care, in collaboration with the local, national, regional, and international partners and stakeholders.

-In October 2016, Phoenix Mayor Greg Stanton and the Phoenix City Council approved the City of Phoenix to join the Fast-Track Cities Initiative.
-Mayor Stanton appointed Vice-Mayor Laura Pastor and Councilman Daniel Valenzuela to co-chair the initiative.
+In October 2016, Former Phoenix Mayor Greg Stanton and the Phoenix City Council approved the City of Phoenix to join the Fast-Track Cities Initiative.
+Mayor Stanton appointed Councilwoman Laura Pastor and former Phoenix Councilman Daniel Valenzuela to co-chair the initiative.
 The Mayor appointed a diverse 23-member Ad-Hoc Committee representing people living with HIV, medical providers, community-based organizations, local HIV advocacy groups, and government departments in the HIV field.

 There are currently 11 Fast-Track Cities in North America, 10 of which are in the United States.
-Fast-Track Cites work towards ending AIDS as a public health threat by 2030 by building upon, strengthing, and leveraging existing HIV-related programs and resources.
+Fast-Track Cites work towards ending AIDS as a public health threat by 2030 by building upon, strengthening, and leveraging existing HIV-related programs and resources.

 Phoenix Fast Track Cities Home